Yaotzinohell/LEETCODE_Solutions/README.md

 The solutions found by me for the questions on LEETCODE.

-Don't copy try to understand the code and try solving it by yourself
+Don't copy, try to understand the code and try solving it by yourself

 NGL I hate Leetcode